Salaah01/almost-free-elk-analytics/README.md

 * This setup only works for Nginx logs.
 * The setup only works for logs that are stored in a file.
 * The setup only works for logs that are stored in an S3 bucket.
-* The setup only works for logs that are stored in a specific format.
-The format is `logstash-nginx-log-format` which is the default format for Nginx logs.
+* The setup only works for logs that are stored in a specific format (the default Nginx log format).

 ## Setup